polyswarmer/documentation/_i18n/en/_docs/Level-0-scratch-to-eicar.md

 # Open a new pane/terminal window
 $ docker run -it --net=orchestration_default polyswarm/ambassador
 ```
 And now you should have one pane running the dev.yml setup, another running your EICAR-detecting microengine, and a third running the mock `ambassador`!
-If you update your eicar micro-engine you can retest it by re-building the micro engine docker container and re-running the ambassador command about to inject new EICAR/not-EICAR `ambassador`.
+If you update your eicar micro-engine, you can retest it by re-building the micro engine docker container and re-running the `ambassador` container to inject a new pair of EICAR/not-EICAR artifacts.

 If you don't feel like copying in and pasting the code to detect EICAR, you can use the EICAR backend for the `polyswarm/microengine` image with the flag: "`--backend eicar`".
 Neat.